Vegetable Seeds Catalogue

 A very hot chilli used extensively in the Caribbean that is destined to get you doing unique salsa dance moves once eaten!!
 With the heat also comes a sweeter, tropical fruity flavour.
 Used in a range of dishes, sauces and condiments.
 Unripe the chillis are light green and they get hotter as they ripen orange.
 A squat shaped chilli that resembles a bonnet.
 15 seeds.

 While the serrano looks like a trimmed down jalapeno in size, its heat has four times the kick!!
 The chillis can be used green or red (hotter).
 Used in salsa, stir fries, marinades, sauces and raw (if you are game).
 The medium thick flesh makes it great to pickle.
 Grows to 40 cm high & yields dozens of chillies per plant.
 Originates from the mountains in Mexico.
 Not to WA.
 30 seeds.

 A booming perennial chilli that grows to 2m & produces a prodigious quantity of apple shaped hot fruit.
 Beautiful purple flowers that don’t cross with other chilli varieties.
 The thick fleshed chillis start green & ripen to red/orange, 4-7cm.
 A cold tolerant chilli variety, handling frost.
 Originating in the highlands of central and south America.
 Can live 10-15 years.
 Also known as Manzano chilli.
 Not to WA.
 12 seeds.

-A great green leafed Chinese cabbage with a creamy yellow blanched interior.
-A delicious sweet, tangy, juicy flavour.
-Use in stir fries, steamed or raw.
-Can be sown over a long period, it is slow to bolt and has good disease resistant.
+An easy to grow green leafed, open head variety of Chinese cabbage with a creamy yellow blanched interior.
+It has a delicious sweet, tangy, juicy flavour that can be used in stir fries, steamed, pickled or raw.
+Can be sown over a long period.
+The best flavours and it is slower to bolt when grown through the cooler months.
 Heads will store up to 6 weeks in the fridge.
-40 seeds.
+250 seeds.